cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 that tractions are vectors that act on a particular plane, where as the stress at a point is a tensor quantity.

 We believe that most or all of our readers will know the difference between tractions and stresses.
-However, it is conventional (if slightly improper) to refer to tractions as stresses, as in 'shear stress' and 'normal stress', instead of 'shear traction' and 'normal traction'.
+Stresses on faults are commonly referred to as 'shear stress' and 'normal stress', instead of 'shear traction' and 'normal traction'.
+One of us (EAH) has used both terminologies in past papers.
+We also note that the influential paper by Jim Rice ("Spatio-temporal complexities of slip on a fault", 1993, JGR) uses "shear stress" for the stress acting on the fault, a terminology that has become common in the "Rice school" of earthquake dynamics.
 Whether we are referring to tensors, vectors, or scalars should be apparent and cause no confusion.

 > 4 In several places I had difficulty telling whether the manuscript was referring to points on the faults or to the fault as a whole.
 The manuscript